vagenas/llama_index/llama-index-integrations/readers/llama-index-readers-docling/README.md

-# Docling PDF Reader
+# Docling Reader

 ## Overview

-Docling PDF Reader uses [Docling](https://github.com/DS4SD/docling) to enable fast and easy PDF extraction and export to Markdown or JSON (Docling's native format), for usage in LlamaIndex pipelines for RAG / QA etc.
+Docling Reader uses [Docling](https://github.com/DS4SD/docling) to enable fast and easy PDF document extraction and export to Markdown or JSON-serialized Docling format, for usage in LlamaIndex pipelines for RAG / QA etc.

 ## Installation